dprojects/Woodworking/Docs/README.md

 **Options:**

+* **set** button allows you to set the fixture or anchor individually.
+This option is useful when you need to hide an object to access a specific face, edge, or vertex.
 * **refresh selections:** allows you to load the fixture that should be applied and face, edge, hole or vertex as anchor reference point.

 * **Anchor:** allows you to select a saved anchor as a reference point (vector).